ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

     }

-You can create instances of the ``Person`` class with ``new`` as in ``new Person()`` And you can delcare variables that can hold a reference to a ``Person`` object with ``Person variableName``.
+You can create instances of the ``Person`` class with ``new`` as in ``new Person()`` And you can declare variables that can hold a reference to a ``Person`` object with ``Person variableName``.

 Or put it altogether to declare some variables and initialize each one with a